 It is the first educational institute in Singapore that uses the blockchain to check the authenticity of the NP’s diploma.

-National University Singapore (NUS) provides classes on blockchain technologies to their students and has partnered with IBM to get curriculum around the distributed ledger technologies.
+National University Singapore (NUS) provides classes on blockchain technologies to their students and has partnered with IBM to get a curriculum around the distributed ledger technologies.

 Government/ Public Sector